-The new S.P.E.C.I.A.L. system was also showcased, which basically encompasses progression, perks, and upgradation.
+The S.P.E.C.I.A.L. system was also showcased, which basically encompasses progression, perks, and upgradation, as Fallout players would know very well.
 Upon levelling up, you get S.P.E.C.I.A.L. skills, which are accompanied by cards- these cards are perks.
 If that sounds a bit too lootbox-y, don’t worry.
 These perks are not randomized.

 Well, not all of them anyway.
 Every few levels (two levels at first, then five as you progress), the game will give you a perk card pack which will include random perks, to provide you with perks that you may not have picked yourself (possibly).
 Other than these instances, though, you can essentially pick any card you meet the requirements for.